Mohsin918/jira-to-ppt-generator/README.md

 # UseCase 1

-This script generates a PowerPoint presentation of the PI2023.2/RD5 Executive Summary from JIRA issues.
+This script generates a PowerPoint presentation from JIRA issues.

 ## Requirements